Fort Kochi is a melting pot of cultures. Portuguese, Dutch Jewish and English influences have helped mould the city. It is also a major port.

 International Pepper Exchange is on Jew Street in Mattancherry.
 Its close proximity to Kochi harbour made Mattancherry a hub for spice trade.
 The Pepper Exchange is a tourist attraction, particularly for foreign visitors.

 Ferry from Ernakulam to Fort Kochi

 You can reach Fort Kochi in 20 minutes by ferry from Ernakulam main boat jetty.
 The route is scenic, passing Willingdon Island and Kochi Harbour along the way.
+The International Container Transshipment Terminal (ICTT), part of the Cochin Port, is the largest container transshipment facility in India.
 Ernakulam to Fort Kochi by road is 16 km and takes about 32 minutes without traffic.